Last Updated on: 16th November 2023, 07:22 pm

 As part of the MSC Cruise Fantastica Experience, we had a lovely balcony cabin on the 9th floor assigned to us.
 This is the first level that has cabins with balconies and directly below our balcony was the reassuring fleet of orange lifeboats.

 Once they announced that the cabins were ready we rushed off to find ours and were pleasantly surprised with the size of the cabin.
 The large bed took up most of the space but we even had a cupboard, desk, chair, couch, and small coffee table.
-Although the ensuite bathroom was small it was well laid out to make the most of the space available with plenty of shelving and storage for toiletries (note that shampoo and body wash is provided just like in hotels).
+Although the ensuite bathroom was small it was well laid out to make the most of the space available with plenty of shelving and storage for toiletries (note that shampoo and body wash are provided just like in hotels).

 Another reason to love a balcony cabin?
 It’s private and quiet which can be a blessing when the crowds out on the deck get a bit overwhelming.